 You can also give items to your friends and family.

-Find exactly how to organize a clothing swap event at home (or in a coffee shop), with many cool tips and ideas.
+Find how to organize a clothing swap event at home (or in a coffee shop), with many cool tips and ideas.

 Recycle and upcycle